 1) Scare Tactics and Devices to Frighten Deer

-- Loud noises or flashing lights can be used to scare deer.
-This includes strobe lights, radios, propane gas exploders, gunfire or fireworks.
+- Loud noises or flashing lights can be used to scare deer off your property.
+These devices includes strobe lights, radios, propane gas exploders, gunfire or fireworks.
 Another method to scare deer is to use a motion-activated sprinkler that is triggered when deer enter the garden.

 - Scare tactics and devices work best when the problem first begins, which is late winter to early spring.
 However, a disadvantage to this tactic is deer may retreat and return later.
 Noises and lights may disturb neighbors and certain methods may not be legal, depending on where you live.

 2) Use of Contact and Area Repellants

-- Contact repellants are applied directly to plants to make them taste bad.
+- Contact repellants are applied directly to plants to make them taste bad when a deer takes a bite, and deter them from eating more.
 These mixtures often include essential oils, hot-sauce or soap.
 Sprays are best suited for use in vegetable gardens because they are expensive and have limitations on use.
 Examples of contact repellants include Liquid Fence, Plantskydd, Deer Stopper and I Must Garden.
+Use a sprayer to apply the liquid.

-- Area repellants are placed near desirable plants to make the yard smell bad.
-Examples of area repellants include bags of human hair, Irish spring bar soap or predator urine granules such as Shake-Away.
+- Area repellants are placed near desirable plants to make the area around the plant smell bad, and therefore deter deer from trying the plant.
+Examples of area repellants include bags of human hair, Irish spring bar soap and predator urine granules such as Shake-Away.
 Toxicants and poisons may be illegal to use with deer.
 Check your state laws.

 - Repellants are most effective on “less preferred plants,” however, success rates will vary.
 They often reduce damage, but do not get rid of deer completely.
-Sprays and liquids may need reapplication.
+Sprays and liquids may need reapplication, especially after rainfall and when new growth occurs.

 - Shooting deer provides quick relief to get rid of deer, however, shooting deer may not be legal in your area.
 Check hunting regulations in your state before trying this tactic.